 Regardless of the colors you choose, there are a few key points to consider to keep the color itself from overpowering the vibe of your day:

 - Dimension + balance // most bright colors work best when used sparingly, so just because you’ve chosen a bold hue as your focus doesn’t mean every corner of your wedding should be drenched in that color.
 Balance that strong saturation of color with whites and greens in floral arrangements, the use of additional darker or lighter shades in the same color family (i.e. using rust, terra-cotta, and/or peach to offset a bold orange), and keeping some elements neutral (don’t use an exact color match for all of your linens, napkins, flowers, bridesmaids dresses… you get the idea).

 - Texture // if you’re really obsessed with the color you’ve chosen, break up the monotony by diversifying textures.
-You can do this with a variety of flower choices in bouquets and arrangements (instead of an all-peony bouquet, for example), mixing and matching linens and textiles, and letting bridesmaids choose different styles of dresses in the same color.
+You can do this with a variety of flower choices in bouquets and arrangements (instead of an all-peony bouquet, for example), mixing and matching linens and textiles, and letting bridesmaids choose different styles of dresses in the same color (or comparable shades in the same color family).
 This will keep your color scheme from feeling too flat.

 - Mood // use color to help curate the mood of your event, rather than focusing solely on making everything matchy-matchy in a single shade of any given color.